 Waiting for preview

-Estimated size
+Estimated Size

-Output format
+Output

-What an image resizer tool does
+What an image resizer helps you do

 Image size affects both presentation and practicality.
 Large images can look fine, but they often create unnecessary file weight that slows websites, makes uploads fail, or produces oversized attachments.
 Smaller images are easier to place in forms, listings, and social platforms, but they still need to remain clear enough for the job.
 Resizing helps you strike that balance by changing the pixel dimensions to match the real destination instead of keeping a much larger source file than necessary.